cutlas62/ESP32_drone/README.md

 * Store data in global variables and pass them as pointers to their respective functions
 * Calibrate Accelerometer and Gyroscope using chip offset registers
-* Madgwick Filter, obtain roll, pitch and yaw
+* Magdwick Filter, obtain roll, pitch and yaw

 * Generate 4 PWM signals connected to the same timer (5kHz, 8192 resolution)
 * PID controller for Roll, Pitch and Yaw